alexeskenazi/cs-375-assignment2/README.md

 ...
 ```

-Where x and y are coordinates, and z is optional (set to 0 for 2D).
+Where x, y, and z are the coordinates.
+The z-value is in parentheses like the assignment sample shows.

 ## Output Format